 Revolver was an unlikely show in one big respect.
 It was made by ATV.
 The Midlands' ITV franchise holder had never really committed to pop and rock in the way that Granada or the London stations had.

 Mickie Most had been one of the more harsh / honest judges on ATV's mid-

-His choice of host for the show was also an eyebrow-
+Most's choice of host for the show was also an eyebrow-

-A ratty looking ballroom was recreated at the ATV studios in Birmingham, complete with revolving stage, hence the show's name.
+A ratty looking ballroom was recreated at the ATV studios in Birmingham, complete

-but in the end the job went to legendary club DJ and co-
+show, but in the end the job went to legendary club DJ and co-

 When the show's series debuted it was given a day-

 Each week the bands would play live to an audience of about a hundred people, and

 in a nod to New Faces a new, un-